Hurricane-proof building: Building components

 Windows can be constructed with plastic panes, shatterproof glass, or glass with protective membranes.
 The panes are often more firmly attached than normal window panes, including using screws or bolts through the edges of larger panes.
 Concrete anchor screws are used to secure windows to the concrete structure surrounding them.

 Wood has a relatively high degree of flexibility, which can be beneficial under certain building stresses.

 Reinforced concrete is a strong, dense material that can withstand the destructive power of very high winds and high-speed debris if used in a building that is designed properly.

 Regulation

 After Hurricane Andrew in 1992 caused $16 billion in insured damage, the state of Florida established new building standards and enforcement.
 The state increased performance criteria for wind-load provisions and adopted new wind provisions from the American Society of Civil Engineers.
 One important addition to the new code was the requirement of missile-impact resisting glass, which can withstand high-velocity impact from wind-borne debris during a hurricane.
-Many houses built in South Florida since Hurricane Andrew are cinder block masonry construction reinforced with concrete pillars, hurricane-strapped roof trusses, and codes requirements for adhesives and types of roofing.
+Many houses built in South Florida since Hurricane Andrew are made out of concrete blocks covered with stucco, sometimes called CBS for "concrete block-stucco", additionally reinforced with concrete pillars, hurricane-strapped roof trusses, and codes requirements for adhesives and types of roofing.
 Florida also designated high velocity hurricane zones (i.e. High Velocity Hurricane Zone) with special requirements defined for Miami-Dade and Broward Counties.

 Hong Kong requires many structures to withstand winds from typhoons.